TCLamnidis/BareBonesBash/README.md

 for more than 2 years.

 This tutorial is designed to be self sufficent using public data.
-Thus you can do this anywhere on any PC with a unix terminal.
+Thus you can do this anywhere on any PC with a unix terminal (no warranty provided).

 ## Logging in and moving around